-Do you have several blurry photos and want to restore some sharpness to your shots?
+Do you have several blurry photos and want to restore some sharpness to your photos?
 Well know what was impossible yesterday seems to find answers today.

 I introduce you SmartDeblur !
-While it won't solve all of your problems, it would be worth giving it a try.
+Although it won't solve all your problems, it would be worth trying.

-Available for Windows and Mac OS X, SmartDeblur is indeed a software that allows you to remove blur from a photo.
-And it works with natural blur related to the lack of autofocus or movement (camera shake).
+Available for Windows and Mac OS allows you to remove blur from a photo.
+And it works with natural blurs linked to the absence of autofocus or movement (motion blur).

-Stronger, SmartDeblur also allowseliminate or attenuate Gaussian blur, these effects created artificially by software to hide a person or a secret text.
+Stronger, SmartDeblur also allows you toeliminate or attenuate Gaussian blur, these effects created artificially by software to hide a person or a secret text.

-Of course, the result is not up to the "Experts Miami", but we can already realize what is in the photo.
+Of course, the result is not up to the standards of “Miami Experts”, but we can already see what is in the photo.

 The most impressive results were obtained with snapshots of texts.
 Completely illegible at the base, they rose sharply enough to be able to use them.

-Of course you will have to tickle the different settings to have a convincing result.
+Of course you will have to tweak the different settings to get a convincing result.
 Fortunately the settings are visible almost immediately, no need to wait for the changes to be applied since they are made in real time.

 How to remove blur from these photos with SmartDeblur?